Interview with Sara Flounders: 1999 War on Yugoslavia opened path to U.S.-NATO aggression

 March 24, 2024

 Serbian internationalists in the New York City area have called for a symbolic demonstration on Sunday, March 24, in front of the United Nations headquarters to commemorate the 25th anniversary of the opening of the U.S.-NATO war on Yugoslavia.
-They scheduled the action between noon and 1 p.m. at First Avenue and 43rd Street at Ralph Bunche Park.
+They scheduled the action between 1 p.m. to 2 p.m. at First Avenue and 43rd Street at Ralph Bunche Park.

 The organizers support self-determination, not just for Serbia but also for the multinational country of Yugoslavia, which NATO bombs shattered for 78 days starting on March 24, 1999.
 NATO’s air war, which the Pentagon dominated, was the first active and open military intervention by the military alliance since it was established in 1949.